 This powerful pulling exercise will give your upper back a bit of a break.
 Instead, it’ll focus more on the lats.

 Adjust the weight accordingly.
 If you can do more than 12 repetitions in the next few workouts, increase the weight.
 But if you can’t get into that rep range because you’re using heavy weight, you need to lower the weight load.

 Finally, remember that you aren’t restricted to a dumbbell.
 If you only have access to cables or kettlebells and a bench, that’s okay.

 DUMBBELL HIGH PULL

 Perform three sets of 10 to 12 repetitions of the Dumbbell High Pull.
-This exercise focuses on external rotation, not internal rotation like we would in an Upright Row.
+This lift focuses on external rotation, not internal rotation like we would in an Upright Row.

 This is a fantastic exercise for bullet-proofing the rear delts and upper traps.

 This is your first superset exercise.
 Perform three sets to muscle failure of the Bicep Chin Curl, and then immediately jump into the next pull exercise.

 The Chin Curl focuses on closing the angle of the elbow down as you approach the top of the bar.

 So, you’re mimicking the mechanics of a Barbell Curl, but make sure to keep a slight bend in the elbows.